hyprwm/hyprland-website/src/content/news/wallpaperContest.md

 If you believe you have what it takes, we encourage you to try your best and submit something :)

+Feel free to spread this article around!
+The more artists the better :D

 ## General information

 The wallpaper contest will last until January 21st.
 The deadline for submissions is Jan 21st at 23:59 UTC.